 - Origination Fees: Charged by the lender for processing the loan.

-- Mortgage Insurance Premiums (MIP): HECMs require an initial and annual MIP, ensuring the loan is non-recourse.
+- Mortgage Insurance Premiums (MIP): HECMs require an initial and annual MIP to ensure the loan is non-recourse.

 - Third-Party Fees: Appraisal, title insurance, and other third-party services.